 The Cumulative Gross Exposure to Money Market Instruments, Debt instruments, REITs and InvITs will not exceed 100% of the Net Assets of the Scheme.
 Cash or cash equivalents with residual maturity of less than 91 days may be treated as not creating any exposure.
-As per clause 12.25 of SEBI Master Circular date May 19, 2023, Cash Equivalent shall consist of Government Securities, T-Bills and Repo on Government Securities having residual maturity of less than 91 days.
+SEBI vide letter dated November 3, 2021 has clarified that Cash Equivalent shall consist of Government Securities, T-Bills and Repo on Government Securities having residual maturity of less than 91 days.